 As mentioned, we recommend taking an ongoing approach to customer satisfaction along with other metrics as part of a broader customer experience program.

 By measuring and analysing your customer satisfaction metrics within a single platform, you’ll not only benefit from powerful analytic tools and easy-to-interpret results, but you’ll also be able to integrate your findings with other elements of your customer experience data.
-But most importantly, you’ll be able to take action on your insights across the organisation far more easily.
+But most importantly, you’ll be able to take action on your insights across the organisation far more easily, resulting in more satisfied customers.